Data Assets and Targets - Overview

 • Websites - Defines the asset as a website

-• Status - Status of the asset - Active or Inactive.
+• Status - Operational Health: Shows the current state of the asset connection.
+Active or Inactive.

 • More options 3 vertical dots - The options here enable you to change the values of the settings above.